paolo-pg/progressive-web-app-basic/README.md

 ## installation
 There are two options to install the basic web app.

-### Mogelijkheid 1: GitHub clone
+### GitHub clone

 ```
  $ git clone https://github.com/paolo-pg/library
  ```

- or download and unpack the zip file.
+ possibility two is downloading and unpacking the zip file.

  Important: change the file locations to your own.
  For example in service-worker.js: